Review articles on this site earn small revenue from purchasing products through affiliate links.

 Burning power

-The output (kcal/h) published by each manufacturer is a useful reference for heat power, but which one actually warms the contents of the pot in the shortest time?
-This is not clear unless you actually compare it under the same conditions.
+The output (kcal/h) published by each manufacturer can serve as a rough guide to heat output, but which one will actually heat the contents of the pot in the shortest time?
+You won't know that until you actually compare them under the same conditions

-Therefore, in this test, we compared the actual combustion power by comparing the time it took for water at the same temperature to completely boil (the lid floats up shortly, and the PCS keeps steam coming out vigorously through the drain hole) at the same date and time.
+Therefore, in this test, we compared the actual combustion power by comparing the time it took for water of the same temperature to fully boil (the lid floated up with a short gap between them, and steam continued to come out vigorously from the drain hole in the PCS) on the same date, time, and place

 Nominal maximum output3,600kcal/h2,800kcal/h2,900kcal/h1,512kcal/h1,900kcal/h